Ronja Aronsson

-Ronja Aronsson (born 20 December 1997) is a Swedish football defender currently playing for Piteå IF.
+Ronja Aronsson (born 20 December 1997) is a Swedish football defender currently playing for Vålerenga in the Toppserien.

 Playing career

 Club

 Aronsson debuted for Piteå IF at the age of 13, making her the second-youngest Damallsvenskan player of all time and only seven days older than Catola Karlsson, who held the record.
 The debut took place on October 8, 2011 in a 2–1 away defeat against Dalsjöfors GoIF where Aronsson was substituted in the 88th minute.

 On 12 January 2022, Aronsson joined Fiorentina.

 International

 Aronsson was part of the squad that represented Sweden at the U19 European Championship in Israel in July 2015, where Sweden won gold.